nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [loft.sh: Kubernetes StatefulSet - Examples & Best Practices](https://loft.sh/blog/kubernetes-statefulset-examples-and-best-practices/)
     - [loft-sh.medium.com: Kubernetes StatefulSet — Examples & Best Practices](https://loft-sh.medium.com/kubernetes-statefulset-examples-best-practices-902cd50f7fff)
 - [tom-sapak.medium.com: Deployment vs. StatefulSet for stateful applications](https://tom-sapak.medium.com/deployment-vs-statefulset-for-stateful-applications-eebd6522e102)
+- [itnext.io: Kubernetes StatefulSet Initialization with Unique Configs per Pod](https://itnext.io/kubernetes-statefulset-initialization-with-unique-configs-per-pod-7e02c01ada65) How to mount a unique configuration per pod for a stateful application (e.g. how to mount separate configurations for master and slave database pods)
+- [niravshah2705.medium.com: Play with volume for statefulsets](https://niravshah2705.medium.com/play-with-volume-for-statefulsets-7fbf14221e74) Unlike Deployments, StatefulSets require some special care if you want to:
+    - Increase the available storage space
+    - Move the data to another zone or region

 #### Kubernetes DaemonSets

 - [Getting a shell on each node](https://gist.github.com/xandout/8d24558c75c53f3cb8bf0a97ec25fcfc) Learn how you can use a **DaemonSet to expose an SSH shell on each node** of your cluster (even if you don't have SSH installed)
 - [thenewstack.io: Kubernetes DaemonSets: A Detailed Introductory Tutorial](https://thenewstack.io/kubernetes-daemonsets-a-detailed-introductory-tutorial/)
+- [blog.learncodeonline.in: Kubernetes Scheduling - DaemonSet](https://blog.learncodeonline.in/kubernetes-scheduling-daemonset) What is Kubernetes Daemon Set!
+How it is different from ReplicaSet!

 #### Kubernetes Jobs and Cron Jobs